yuzisun/ai-gateway/site/docs/getting-started/connect-providers/localmodel.md

 # Connect Local Model

-This guide will help you configure Envoy AI Gateway to work with locally hosted model such as [DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1).
+This guide will help you configure Envoy AI Gateway to work with a locally hosted model such as [DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1).

 ## Prerequisites